epetrelli/Seed/README.md

 # Seed

-A Maven project for a restful java webapplication, using Jersey 2.x and quite agnostic about the servlet container (now works on jetty 9)
+A Maven project for a restful java webapplication, using Jersey 2, Hibernate 4, and agnostic about the servlet container (tested on jetty and Tomcat)